trblwdreams/the-great-escape-to-nowhere-patches/README.md

-# the-great-escape-to-nowhere-patches
+# The Great Escape to Nowhere: the VCV patches

-The VCV Rack Patches for my album "The Great Escape To Nowhere"
+The VCV Rack Patches for my album "The Great Escape To Nowhere".
+Compatible with VCV Rack 0.6.x